 Follow the Pilgrims Way cycle route from Rochester to Canterbury, through the beautiful North Downs.
 The route runs for about 47 miles on a mixture of quiet roads and traffic free paths.
 There's some fairly challenging climbs along the way so to complete in one day is for the more experienced rider.

 The route starts off in Rochester next to the Medway River and Rochester Castle.
 You head south west along the river before turning south for a woodland section through Monk Wood.
 The route then passes the splendid viewpoint at Blue Bell Hill where you can enjoy views over the Kent North Downs.
+Near here you will also pass the interesting Medway Megaliths.
+This series of Early Neolithic chambered long barrows and megalithic monuments were constructed circa 4000 BCE, during the Early Neolithic period of British prehistory, surviving today in a ruined state.

 The route continues to Ashford where you turn north towards Wye, running parallel to the River Stour.
 A woodland section then takes you through Eggringe Wood and Denge Wood to Chartham.
 The final section runs along the Great Stour to take you to the finish point at Canterbury with its historic cathderal.